-- 1. You must have had an assessment; the result being a recommendation for residential care (see pages 61, 63). - 2.
+- 1. You must have had an assessment; the result being a recommendation for you to move into a care home (see pages 51-52). - 2.
 If an application is being made for a RCS, an application form (which includes the Assessment Certificate and Loan application) should be given or sent to whomever is making the application before you move into the home.
-Make sure you know what level of care you need (see pages 61, 63, 123). - 3.
-Discuss your options with NASC and those closest to you. - 4.
-If a decision needs to be made quickly, get up-to-date information from NASC about bed vacancies (see www.eldernet.co.nz/vacancies). - 5.
-Shortlist possible homes/hospitals that provide your level of care and fit within your budget (see page 124).
-Visit these (see checklist pages 138-140). - 6.
-Ask for a copy of each facility's Admission Agreement.
+Make sure you know what level of care you need (see pages 51-52, 95). - 3.
+Discuss your options with your Needs Assessor and those closest to you. - 4.
+If a decision needs to be made quickly, get up-to-date information from your Needs Assessor about bed vacancies (see www.eldernet.co.nz/vacancies). - 5.
+Shortlist possible homes/hospitals that provide your level of care and fit your other important criteria such as budget considerations (see page 96).
+Visit these and use the checklist provided on pages 106-108. - 6.
+Ask for a copy of each home's Admission Agreement.
 Go away and read it. - 7.
 If you would like to have a 'trial' of the home/hospital, arrange this.
-You must pay for a trial (see page 128). - 8.
+You must pay privately for a trial (see page 100). - 8.
 Decide on your preferred home.
-Let NASC know what home you've decided on. - 9.
-Talk with the admissions person, negotiate any issues and sign the Admission Agreement. - 10.
+Let your Needs Assessor know what home you've decided on. - Talk with the admissions person at the care home and negotiate any issues and sign the Admission Agreement. - 10.
 You are responsible for paying for or contributing towards your care.
 Make arrangements for this.
-Apply for a Residential Care Subsidy or Loan if appropriate (see pages 142-152).
+Apply for a Residential Care Subsidy or Loan if appropriate (see pages 110-119).